appdev-lessons/contact-book-first-database/content.md

 end
 ```

 The `destroy_all` method will delete _all_ of the records from a table, so be very careful with it!
-As you can see, I wrapped it within an `if` statement so that it will only happen in the development environment (our codespace), not the production environment (e.g. our server on Fly.io).
+As you can see, I wrapped it within an `if` statement so that it will only happen in the development environment (our codespace), not the production environment (e.g. our server on Render).

 If you run the task now, you should see only 202 records in your table; the earlier ones we created are all gone.
 Also, notice that the IDs do not get reset; when a record is deleted, its ID number is "retired":